MySQL Query Tune-up And Performance Guide – Rules For Optimizing Query – Part 1

 MySQL

 MySQL databases are widely used in production for its features and free nature.
-Like in every production servers the maintenance of the databases decides an applications’ performance and stability.
+Like in every production servers, the maintenance of the databases decides an applications’ performance and stability.
 The main performance issue that appears in any application can be categorized into the below three categories, in the order of importance:

-1. Non-optimised Queries
+1. Non-optimized Queries

-2. Bad MySql server Configuration
+2. Bad MySQL server Configuration

 3. Insufficient Hardware

-In this series of articles we will be focusing on the rules for optimizing a query and how to write an optimized and efficient MySQL query.
-Remember you can use these rule on any databases (SQL Server, Oracle, Sybase, etc.) and only the commands, statements and jargon may differ between databases but the concept remains the same.
+In this series of articles, we will be focusing on the rules for optimizing a query and how to write an optimized and efficient MySQL query.
+Remember you can use these rule on any databases (SQL Server, Oracle, Sybase, etc.) and only the commands, statements and jargon may differ between databases, but the concept remains the same.

 • Queries that don’t use indexes